By Robin Moss

 Day to day, listen to your children, ask questions, and pray with them.
 Let them know that our creator has promised us that even when the world is filled with trouble, we are in His hands and can trust in that.
 Be intentionally uplifting and encouraging to your kids during this time.
 Send texts or Instagram messages to your teen with encouraging messages or a special Bible verse, and remind them how much you love them.

 Remember also that Bethel is here for you.
-If your child is having emotional or behavioral problems that you cannot control and/or has fallen far behind in school during this uncertain time, consider contacting Bethel to inquire about our healing residential program or having your child attend our campus school as a day student.
+If your child is having emotional or behavioral problems that you cannot control and/or has fallen far behind in school during this uncertain time, consider contacting Bethel to inquire about our healing residential program or having your child attend our campus school.

 With very small classes and exceptional trauma-informed care, Bethel Christian Academy has helped many middle and high schoolers recover from childhood trauma so they can fulfill their dreams.
 Children who have been through trauma have amazing potential.
 Sometimes they just need a different environment to help move them forward from where they are standing today.